Sliding wear: role of plasticity

-For PMMA on the sandpaper P100 surface, a significantly higher wear rate was observed, with $\Delta V/F_{\rm N}L = 0.39 \ {\rm mm^3/Nm}$.
+The blue line and symbols in Fig. \ref{1distance.massloss.PMMA.tile.and.sandpaper.eps} show the mass loss of the PMMA block on the sandpaper P100 surface, where a significantly higher wear rate was observed, with $\Delta V/F_{\rm N}L = 0.39 \ {\rm mm^3/Nm}$.
 In contrast, for the polished steel surface, no mass change was detected after a sliding distance of $4 \ {\rm m}$.
 However, given that the resolution of the measuring instrument was $0.1 \ {\rm mg}$, it is possible that a smaller amount of wear may have occurred but was below the detection limit.

-The wear produced a white powder of PMMA particles, which was easily brushed away after each sliding act.
-The PMMA wear particles were much smaller than the rubber wear particles observed in an earlier experiment, and we were unable to study the size of the PMMA wear particles using the same optical microscope used to study rubber wear particles in Ref. \cite{ToBe}.
+The wear produced a white powder consisting of PMMA particles, which was easily brushed away after each sliding act.
+The PMMA wear particles were transparent, and the optical method available to us did not provide sufficient contrast.
+As a result, we were unable to analyze the size of the PMMA wear particles using the same optical microscope that was used for rubber wear particles in Ref. \cite{ToBe}.

-The wear rate for glass blocks sliding on the sandpaper P100 surface is shown in Fig. \ref{1distance.2massloss.allGLASS.eps}.
-The figure presents the mass loss of blocks made of soda-lime glass (red), borosilicate glass (green), and quartz glass as a function of the sliding distance.
-The wear rates, $\Delta V/F_{\rm N}L = 0.34$, $0.13$, and $0.055 \ {\rm mm^3/Nm}$ for the three glass types, respectively, are indicated in the figure.
+The wear rate for glass blocks sliding on sandpaper P100 surfaces is shown in Fig. \ref{1distance.2massloss.allGLASS.eps}.
+The figure presents the mass loss of blocks made of soda-lime (red), borosilicate (green), and quartz glass as a function of the sliding distance.
+The corresponding wear rates, given by $\Delta V/F_{\rm N}L = 0.34$, $0.13$, and $0.055 \ {\rm mm^3/Nm}$ for the three glass types, respectively, were calculated using assumed mass densities of $\rho = 2440$, $2230$, and $2200 \ {\rm kg/m^3}$ for soda-lime, borosilicate, and quartz glass, respectively.
+As in the case of PMMA, we were unable to analyze the wear particles using optical methods due to their transparency and equipment limitations.

+Fig. \ref{1logq.2logC.tile.steel.P100.eps} shows the surface roughness power spectra of the tile, sandpaper, and steel surfaces used in the wear studies.
+The dotted regions represent extrapolated portions with a slope corresponding to a Hurst exponent of $H \approx 1$.
+Both the tile and steel surfaces are harder and elastically stiffer than PMMA, and are therefore treated as rigid with no deformation of their surface roughness profiles.
+The sandpaper surface consists of very hard corundum (aluminum oxide) particles, which can also be considered rigid when in contact with PMMA and even with glass surfaces.
+(The penetration hardness of corundum is approximately $30 \ {\rm GPa}$, compared to about $15 \ {\rm GPa}$ for quartz.)